javimosch/teams-node-deployer/README.md

 - You have a Microsoft Teams app registered with the necessary permissions
 - You have a GitLab API token with read/write access to the repository
 - You have a OpenRouter API key
-- Your gitlab repo target branch is `preprod`
+- Your gitlab repo has a preprod and a prod branch
-- Your branches are named like 'GEO-XXX', 'GDM-XXX', etc (see ai.js)
+- Your ticket branches follow a convention i.g 'GEO-XXX', 'GDM-XXX', etc (see ai.js) (BRANCH_NAMING_CONVENTIONS)

 ## Goal

 - Automatize integration of ticket branches into an environment branch and create a RC tag all from within a Microsoft Teams channel by sending a message like 'agent:deploy GEO-XXX'

+## Persistance

+- Current: FS (data.json)
+- [TODO]: NocoDB and mongo support

 ## Setup Instructions
 ```bash